mesosphere/dcos-docs-site/pages/dkp/konvoy/1.5/operations/manage-docker-hub-rate-limits/index.md

 <!-- markdownlint-disable MD004 MD007 MD025 MD030 MD018 MD034 -->

 Konvoy customers can configure their cluster to authenticate with registries (such as Docker Hub), and add registries, by defining each in the `ClusterConfiguration` `.spec.imageRegistries` list in the `cluster.yaml` file.

-For example, to add credentials for Docker Hub, set the options in your `cluster.yaml` as follows:
+For Konvoy, to add credentials for Docker Hub, set the options in your `cluster.yaml` as follows:

 ```yaml
 kind: ClusterConfiguration